Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Results

+CLP stores class prototypes as weight vectors and uses dot-product similarity to assign inputs, which is equivalent to cosine similarity only when both the input and the weight vector are L2-normalized.
+The original CLP algorithm~\cite{hajizada2024clp} enforces weight normalization by explicitly re-normalizing the weight vector after each update, so that the underlying unnormalized update, in our notation, is:

-However, explicit normalization requires global operations that compute vector norms and apply normalization across all synaptic weights simultaneously.
-Such operations are biologically implausible, as biological neurons lack the machinery to perform global normalization operations that depend on the weights of all synapses.
-The same constraints apply to neuromorphic chips like Loihi 2: global normalization operations would require collecting synaptic weights from distributed memory locations, computing norms centrally, and rewriting the normalized values back, thereby violating the principle of locality and negating the energy and latency advantages of neuromorphic architectures.
+However, explicit L2 renormalization is a global operation: it requires collecting the updated weight vector, computing its norm centrally, and rewriting the normalized values back to distributed synaptic memory.
+Such operations are biologically implausible, as biological neurons lack the machinery to perform normalization that depends on the weights of all synapses.
+The same constraint applies to neuromorphic chips like Loihi~2: global normalization operations violate the locality principle that underlies Loihi~2's energy and latency advantages.

-Therefore, while designing the SNN architecture for CLP, we began with the original CLP learning rule and employed a methodology similar to the derivation of Oja's rule to derive a modified learning rule that implicitly normalizes the weights.
-Our approach utilizes Taylor expansion and assumes a small learning rate to derive this new learning rule.
-The detailed derivation is provided in the Methods section.
-The design and derivation of the learning rule represent one of the core contributions of this paper.
+A closely related problem was addressed in computational neuroscience by Oja's rule~\cite{oja1982simplified}, which augments the basic Hebbian update~\cite{hebb2005organization} with a multiplicative decay term proportional to the post-synaptic activity.
+This decay implicitly bounds weight growth and keeps the weight vector approximately normalized without any global operation, using only quantities available at the individual synapse.

+We therefore applied the same Oja-style principle to the original CLP rule: we sought a local, multiplicative decay term that would approximate the effect of explicit L2 renormalization.
+A Taylor expansion under a small-learning-rate assumption (detailed derivation in Methods) yields exactly this decay and produces the self-normalizing CLP-SNN learning rule:

+where at the time of processing the $n$-th sample, $\mathbf{x}_n \in \mathbb{R}^d$ is the $d$-dimensional input vector, $\mathbf{w}^{(k)}_n \in \mathbb{R}^d$ is the weight vector of prototype $k$, $\alpha_n^{(k)} \in [0, 1] \subset \mathbb{R}$ is its learning rate (i.e.\ plasticity), and $y^{(k)}_n \in [-1, 1] \subset \mathbb{R}$ is its post-synaptic activation.
+The multiplicative term $-\mathbf{w}^{(k)}_n y^{(k)}_n$ is the local decay that emerges from the Taylor expansion and that replaces explicit renormalization.
+Importantly, $r^{(k)}_n \in \{-1, 0, +1\}$ is the third-factor feedback signal arriving at prototype $k$, with $r^{(k)}_n = 0$ for all non-winner prototypes, restricting weight updates to the winner only.
+This enables spatiotemporal weight-update sparsity by selecting when and which prototype neuron to update (Fig~\ref{fig:main_fig}b-right).
+The design and derivation of this self-normalizing, three-factor local learning rule represents one of the core contributions of this paper.
+Supplementary Figs.~\ref{fig:learning_rule_input_d_sensitivity} and~\ref{fig:learning_rule_sigma_analysis} characterize the convergence and weight-norm stability of the CLP, CLP-SNN Float, and CLP-SNN INT8 implementations across a range of input dimensionalities and intra-class variance levels, confirming that the self-normalizing rule retains usable prototype alignment across all tested conditions.